Statistical Inference for Oscillation Processes: Introduction

+It is informative to compare the above model with the model $\phi_t = \phi_0 + \omega \,t + \mathsf{R}_t$ where $\mathsf{R}_t$ is not integrated but stationary.
+These two models reflect two completely different situations with different type of oscillators: The latter can be used as a model where the oscillator sticks except from small deviations to an external ``pacemaker'' (say where a hormone is driven by the circadian rhythm), while the integrated phase model of this paper is e.g. a suitable model for ECG data (cf. Figure~\ref{fig:ObservationsECG} - to be analyzed in Section~\ref{sec:HumanECG}) and for the data of a R\"{o}ssler attractor (cf. Figure~\ref{fig:DataRoesslerAttractor} - to be analyzed in Section~\ref{sec:NoisyRoessler}) where one does not know in advance at which point of the cycle we will be at a specific time point.
+This is reflected by a constant variance of $\phi_t$ in the stationary model and an increasing variance of $\phi_t$ in the present model (\ref{StateEquation1}).

+We also mention the classical ``hidden frequency'' model of Hannan (1973) and others (for an overview see Quinn and Hannan (2001) and Li (2013)), which in its simplest form is $Y_t = A \cos (\omega t) + \varepsilon_t$ with a stationary process $\varepsilon_t$.
+In the notation of this paper this work dealt with the case $f(\cdot) = \cos (\cdot)$ and $\phi_t = \omega t$.
+There exist many papers with rather deep mathematical results on the estimation of $\omega$ in this framework - in particular via maximization of the periodogram which originally dates back to Schuster (1897).
+The case of a time varying hidden frequency $\omega_t$ is more in the spirit of this paper.
+In this case one may use the maximization of the periodogram on rolling data windows (c.f.
+Paraschakis and Dahlhaus, 2011).

-In general the situation is challenging in that (\ref{BasicModel}) is a nonparametric regression model with unknown regressors (but, due to periodicity, with asymptotically infinitely many replications).
-In Section~\ref{sec:Identifiability} and Section~\ref{Appendix:Identifiability} we prove identifiability of this model with a specific state model.
+Statistical inference for the above model is challenging since (\ref{BasicModel}) is a nonparametric regression model with unknown regressors (but, due to periodicity, with asymptotically infinite many replications).
+In Section~\ref{sec:Identifiability} and Section~\ref{Appendix:Identifiability}, we prove identifiability of model (\ref{BasicModel}), (\ref{StateEquation1}).
 Dumont and Le Corff (2014) have proved identifiability for a different nonparametric GSSM.

-In this paper we estimate the unknown oscillation pattern $f$ and make inference on the unobserved phase process $\phi_t$ in the framework of a GSSM.
-With view to practical applications we there consider the more general model
+In Section~\ref{sec:SSM} we then show how the unknown oscillation pattern $f$ and the unobserved phase process $(\phi_t)_{\! t}$ can be estimated / predicted.
+In that section we consider the more general model

-(with state equations (\ref{intro:acdstateequation}), (\ref{intro:ampbaseequation})) which includes the time varying amplitude $a_t$ and the time varying baseline $b_t$ as hidden states.
+which includes a time varying amplitude $a_t$ and a time varying baseline $b_t$.
+We also allow for the more general state equation (\ref{intro:acdstateequation}) which guarantees positivity of the phase increments and includes some dependence of the phase increments.
+Maximum likelihood based estimation of $\phi_t$, $a_t$ and $b_t$ requires computation of the smoothing distributions, i.e. the posterior distributions of the sequence of hidden states given all observations $Y_0,\ldots, Y_T$.
+These distributions cannot be computed explicitly using the GSSM model of this paper, and we propose in Section~\ref{sec:SSM} an efficient (fixed-lag) Rao-Blackwellized particle smoother that combines the Kalman smoother and the fixed-lag particle smoother introduced and analyzed in Olsson et al. (2008).
+Estimates of $\phi_t$, $a_t$ and $b_t$ can then be obtained as means of the smoothing distributions.
+In Section~\ref{sec:EM_Algorithm} and \ref{sec:NonparametricEstimate}, a nonparametric EM algorithm is developed for the estimation of the function $f$ and other parameters.
+For a recent overview of sequential Monte Carlo methods see Douc et al. (2014).